Registration / Re-registration

 If you indicated that you are a scholarship recipient during your online registration or re-registration but have not yet received notification from the CROUS, you will be asked to pay the tuition fees.

-How do I get a refund of my tuition fees if I am awarded a scholarship after enrolling?
+How do I get a refund of my tuition fees if I am approved for a scholarship after I have enrolled?

 Refunds are issued via bank transfer.
-You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid tier, and your bank account information (RIB), preferably in your name.
+You must present the following to the Registrar’s Office: your student ID card, a copy of both sides of the CROUS notification indicating your financial aid level, and your bank account information, preferably in your name.
 If the refund is to be made to a third party’s bank account, you must include anauthorization for third-party refund along with their bank account information.

 Payment of registration fees